PSDI-UK/dlmonte-container/README.md

 where it is assumed that the image is to be named `dlmonte` and it is also assumed that the `Dockerfile` file is in the current directory.

+## License

+The code in this repository is provided under the conditions described in the `LICENSE` file in this repository.
+However, while some of this code describes container images or processes to build container images, the software license applicable to these container images will in general not be the same as `LICENSE`.
+This is because a container image typically includes binaries and source code from many pieces of software; hence the software license for a container image depends on the licenses of its constitutent software.
+Before using any container images linked to this repository, you must therefore ensure that you adhere to the licensing conditions of its constituent software.

 ## Notes for developers